OpenChain-Project/Reference-Material/Training-Courses/Reference-Training-Slides/Official/General-Education/2024-04 Update/OpenChain-Reference-Education-Slides.md

 \- What risks should you address with in-bound software?

-Learn more through the free Compliance Basics for Developers hosted by the Linux Foundation at: <https://training.linuxfoundation.org/linux-courses/open-source-compliance-courses/> compliance-basics-for-developers
+Learn more through the free Compliance Basics for Developers hosted by the Linux Foundation at: <https://training.linuxfoundation.org/training/introduction-to-open-source-license-compliance-management-lfc193/>

 General guidelines developers can practices when working with Open Source: